WHO says person infected with Ebola in Congo has died - Nigeria Today

 The last outbreak of Ebola in Congo was in 2014 and dozens of people died.

-The post WHO says person infected with Ebola in Congo has died appeared first on Vanguard News.
+The post WHO says person infected with Ebola in Congo has died appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share